 Sam Patch Erie Canal Packet Boat

-Sam Patch Erie Canal Tours are a great way to experience the canal, the locks, and learn about its history along your narrated cruise.
+Sam Patch Erie Canal Tours are a great way to experience the canal and the locks and learn about its history along your narrated cruise.

 Other transportation & innovation museums around Rochester